tchleung/tomayto_tomahto/README.md

 Training was done on an EC2 GPU instance over 100 epochs

 ## **Results**
 I was able to achieve validation accuracy at ~90%.
 Tuning the layers and their respective parameters did not yield any marginal improvement.
-I didn't quite expect the accuracy given the data.

 ## **Flask**
 I built a flask app serving the tensorflow model on an EC2 instance.
 You can check it out [HERE](https://13.52.56.68/).
 The code base is maintained in [this repo](https://github.com/tchleung/tomayto_tomahto_flask/).